foretspaisibles/tcshfiles/README.md

 To install these scripts, download the latest tarball, explode it and issue a `make install` in the toplevel directory.

-Michael Grünewald in Bonn, on February 27, 2014
+Michael Grünewald in Bonn, on  Thursday 27, 2014